30 new cases of African swine flu, registered last week

 From the first signal of the African swine flu virus presence in Romania, on July 31, 2017 and until now, there have been 5,932 cases of boars diagnosed in all of 41 counties.

-During the interval of November 5-11, 2021, there have been 21 new cases of African swine flu in boars, in the following counties: Bacau (one case), Bihor (one case), Botosani (two cases), Brasov (two cases), Cluj (five cases), Neamt (two cases), Prahova (two cases), Satu Mare (three cases) and Vaslui (three cases), Agerpres informs.
+During the interval of November 5-11, 2021, there have been 21 new cases of African swine flu in boars, in the following counties: Bacau (one case), Bihor (one case), Botosani (two cases), Brasov (two cases), Cluj (five cases), Neamt (two cases), Prahova (two cases), Satu Mare (three cases) and Vaslui (three cases).